-How to Write Bill of Sale Ontario?
-[Free Template, PDF]
+How to Write a Bill of Sale in Ontario | Free Template & Instructions

 It protects both the buyer and the seller under Ontario law and helps avoid future disputes.
 The good news?
 You don’t need a lawyer to create one.